twhl-community/HalfLife.UnifiedSdk.MapDecompiler/README.md

 # Half-Life Unified SDK Map Decompiler

-The Half-Life Unified SDK Map Decompiler is a cross-platform map decompiler for Half-Life 1 BSP version 30 files.
+The Half-Life Unified SDK Map Decompiler is a cross-platform map decompiler for Half-Life 1 BSP version 29 (Half-Life Alpha 0.52) and 30 files.

 Unlike bspc and tools derived from it this decompiler does not support other Quake engine derivative BSP files.